kells-SH/ben-worlds-documentation/_docs/getting-started-with-scripting/TypeScript-basics-beginner-friendly-session-for-Worlds.md

+---
+title: "TypeScript basics: beginner-friendly session for Worlds"
+category: "getting-started-with-scripting"
+order: 1
+description: "Take your first steps into the powerful world of TypeScript scripting"
+---

 # TypeScript basics: beginner-friendly session for Worlds
 **Take your first steps into the powerful world of TypeScript scripting with this beginner-friendly workshop.** If you're new to coding or transitioning from code blocks, this session with mentor SeeingBlue is your perfect starting point.
 Learn the essentials of setting up your environment, understand the structure of a script, and follow along as we build a practical respawn mechanic from scratch.